EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 ```
 <figure>
  	<img src="/assets/images/05_2021/features.boxplot.png">
-	<figcaption>Figure 3.
-Box plot for all features.
+	<figcaption>Box plot for all features.
 Gamma and hadronic are in blue and orange, respectively.</figcaption>
 </figure>